 In-service distributions.
 You may withdraw vested amounts from the Plan while you are still employed with us, but only if you satisfy the Plan's requirements for in-service distributions.
 Under the Plan, you may take an in-service distribution upon any of the following events:

-- ➤ You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below.
+- You are at least age 59.5 at the time of the distribution. - You have incurred a hardship, as described below. - You become disabled (as defined in the Plan).